Arrived Pittsburg, Kansas: 2:00 A.M. (Next Day)

 Flooding: No

-this same area.
+Today started with a Moderate Risk of severe thunderstorms over north central Missouri, with a 15% chance of tornadoes over this same area.
 I decided to take my chances and chase in Northern Missouri today.
 I had chased in this area many years ago, and I remembered that the terrain had a lot of hills and trees.
 I figured it would not be as bad as my chases this year in Southeast Oklahoma.

-orm developed near Plattsburg, Missouri, located southeast of St. Joseph.
+I proceeded to drive north in Missouri until a storm developed near Plattsburg, Missouri, located southeast of St. Joseph.
 I watched this storm as it became organized and it developed a nice looking wall cloud south of Polo, Missouri, located in Southwest Caldwell County, Missouri.
-This wall cloud persisted for quite some time, as I followed this storm east across Southern Caldwell County, Northern Ray County, and Central Carroll County.

 I attempted to continue following the storm east, but I had a hard time finding my way across a creek/river in the area, so I had to do a lot of back tracking.
 The sun set, and I was left with hardly any light at all.
 I decided to call it a day, so I headed back home.
 On my way home, I drove some very heavy rainfall most of the time on the road.
 It made for some slow driving.
 Also on my way home, I was keeping tabs on the 80-90 MPH winds in the storms that roared through the city in which I live.
 The storms caused some major damage to trees and some buildings throughout the Pittsburg, Kansas area.